MansoorAlmaleki/OOK-transmitter-and-decoder/README.md

 once done plug in your desired micro controller and upload the code then wire the digital write pin to the optocoupler anode(MUST HAVE A CURRENT LIMITING RESISTOR AROUND 220 ohms - 2k) and the MCU ground to the optocoupler cathode.

-when all of these steps are done turn on the transmitter and MCU to begin transmitting data over air and use your SDR to log the data
+when all of these steps are done turn on the transmitter and the MCU to transmit data over air

-to a .wav file